deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 Here's the [CodeSandbox](https://codesandbox.io/s/rxfx-service-example-data-fetcher-nweq0h) of the Cat Fetcher.

-As you may have guessed, this was a fictitious story, written by me, Dean, the author of 𝗥𝘅𝑓𝑥 packages.
-I must stress that 𝗥𝘅𝑓𝑥 was not designed to handle interview problems, but real world ones!
+As you may have guessed, this was a fictitious story, written by me, Dean, the author of RxFx packages.
+I must stress that RxFx was not designed to handle interview problems, but real world ones!
 And it has been deployed to production in various forms for 4 years, solving problems like dynamic forms, 60FPS animation, Web Sockets and many more.
 I hope you will give it a look, and let me know what you think!

 And soon there will be Part 2 where we address timeouts, maintaining the loading state until the bytes of the image have arrived, and other subtleties of data fetching.